Shloka12/AlignMates/README.md

 # AlignMates
-AlignMates is an interactive application designed to visualize the Needleman-Wunsch algorithm, a fundamental algorithm used in bioinformatics for aligning genomic sequences.
+AlignMates is an interactive application designed to visualize the Needleman-Wunsch algorithm, a fundamental algorithm used in bioinformatics for aligning genomic/proteomic sequences.
 It allows users to input two sequences and set parameters for match, mismatch, and gap penalties to compute the optimal global alignment.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.